 The following articles of clothing are not permitted: sweatshirts and/or items made of sweatshirt material; flip-flops and sports sandals; exposed undergraments; cargo, athletic, military camouflage, drawstring, or carpenter-style pants or shorts; shirts with large or inappropriate print; T-shirts and tank tops; coats or jackets designed for outdoor use worn indoors to cover unacceptable dress; hats or head coverings, including headbands and bandannas in buildings other than dormitories or the Athletic Center; strapless dresses, spaghetti strap dresses or tops; tube tops and midriff-baring tops, scoop neck and V-neck tops that are revealing.

-Schedules were sent to families in early August and can be found in Veracross.
+Schedules will be sent to families in early July and can be found in Veracross.
 These are preliminary schedules and will continue to change over the summer.

 Final schedules will be available when students arrive in the fall.